damiendevienne/lifemap-wikidata/README.md

 # Getting offline information from wikidata to populate popups in Lifemap

-## Get the wikpedia infrmation and generate the json file  and dowvload associated images
+## Get the wikpedia information and generate the json files  and download associated images

 Split the data in sets  of 10 000 taxons